Dominic Cummings: Political views

 Cummings has described his political views as "not Tory (Conservative), libertarian, 'populist' or anything else".
 In January 2016, five months prior to the 2016 European Union referendum in the United Kingdom, Cummings said:

 At an Ogilvy conference in 2017, Cummings stated his belief that the EU, rather than solving issues, was fuelling radicalism and extremism due to a perceived lack of control over issues such as economy and immigration:

 Cummings has frequently criticised what he sees as a London-centred political system that failed to countenance the UK's voting to leave the European Union.
 He has expressed his dismay that many voters' concerns, particularly in Northern England and the Midlands, have been ignored by both the Conservatives and Labour and 'taken for granted'.
 He criticised New Labour's attempt at re-balancing inherent structural deficiencies within the British economy following de-industrialisation with a system of tax credits.

 Cummings has said he has never been a member of a political party.
-He came second in a list by LBC of the 'Top 100 Most Influential Conservatives of 2019'.
+He came second in a list by LBC of the "Top 100 Most Influential Conservatives of 2019".
 Although frequently portrayed as on the right of the political spectrum, he has expressed dismay for the European Research Group led by Jacob Rees-Mogg, describing the group as "useful idiots" for the argument to remain in the EU and that they "should be treated like a metastasising tumour and excised from the UK body politic."
-He sought to isolate Nigel Farage from the official Vote Leave campaign in the 2016 referendum believing his presence to not be helpful in winning over undecided voters.
+He sought to isolate Nigel Farage from the official Vote Leave campaign in the 2016 referendum, believing his presence to not be helpful in winning over undecided voters.

-Cummings has criticised former United States President Donald Trump for having "demonstrated no interest in actually controlling the government" and his inability to "execute at scale and speed", and has encouraged the Republican Party to nominate an alternative to Trump as their candidate for the 2024 US presidential election.
+Cummings has criticised United States President Donald Trump during his first term for having "demonstrated no interest in actually controlling the government" and his inability to "execute at scale and speed", and encouraged the Republican Party to nominate an alternative to Trump as its candidate for the 2024 US presidential election.
 He has cited Curtis Yarvin, Andrew Sullivan and David Shor, amongst others, as "people I have found interesting" in US politics.
+Cummings has taken a more supportive stance towards Trump's second term, describing it as "a government that’s actually trying to control the government for the first time since FDR" and praising the Department of Government Efficiency under Elon Musk.